abinit/abinit/doc/mkdocs-tutorials/ffield.md

                = 2.06

 For comparison, the calculation using Density-Functional Perturbation Theory (DFPT) can be done by using the file ~abinit/tests/tutorespfn/Input/tffield_2.in.

+{% dialog tests/tutorespfn/Input/tffield_2.in %}

 Actually, the file tffield_2.in not only leads to the computation of the Born effective charges, but also the computation of the piezoelectric constants (see later).